audeering/audb/_sources/load.rst.txt

 (header and annotations)
 of a database.
-In that case media files are not loaded, but all the tables and the header:
+In that case media files are not loaded, but all the tables and the header.

 .. jupyter-execute::